tikv/website/content/docs/5.1/deploy/install/production.md

   - host: 10.0.1.7
 ```

-{{< info >}}
+> **Note:**
+>
-- For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
+> - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
-- For parameters that should be effective on a specific node, configure these parameters in the `config` of this node.
+> - For parameters that should be effective on a specific node, configure these parameters in the `config` of this node.
-- Use `.` to indicate the subcategory of the configuration, such as `storage.scheduler-concurrency`.
+> - Use `.` to indicate the subcategory of the configuration, such as `storage.scheduler-concurrency`.
 For more formats, see [TiUP configuration template](https://github.com/pingcap/tiup/blob/master/embed/templates/examples/topology.example.yaml).
-- For more parameter description, see [TiKV config.toml.example](https://github.com/tikv/tikv/blob/release-5.0/etc/config-template.toml), [PD config.toml.example](https://github.com/tikv/pd/blob/release-5.0/conf/config.toml) configuration.
+> - For more parameter description, see [TiKV config.toml.example](https://github.com/tikv/tikv/blob/release-5.0/etc/config-template.toml) and [PD config.toml.example](https://github.com/tikv/pd/blob/release-5.0/conf/config.toml) configuration.
-{{< /info >}}

 ## Step 3: Execute the deployment command

-{{< info >}}
+> **Note:**
+>
-You can use secret keys or interactive passwords for security authentication when you deploy TiKV using TiUP:
+> You can use secret keys or interactive passwords for security authentication when you deploy TiKV using TiUP:
+>

-- If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
+> - If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
-- If you use passwords, add the `-p` flag to enter the password interaction window;
+> - If you use passwords, add the `-p` flag to enter the password interaction window;
-- If password-free login to the target machine has been configured, no authentication is required.
+> - If password-free login to the target machine has been configured, no authentication is required.
+>

-In general, TiUP creates the user and group specified in the `topology.yaml` file on the target machine, with the following exceptions:
+> In general, TiUP creates the user and group specified in the `topology.yaml` file on the target machine, with the following exceptions:
+>

-- The user name configured in `topology.yaml` already exists on the target machine.
+> - The user name configured in `topology.yaml` already exists on the target machine.
-- You have used the `--skip-create-user` option in the command line to explicitly skip the step of creating the user.
+> - You have used the `--skip-create-user` option in the command line to explicitly skip the step of creating the user.
-{{< /info >}}

-Before you execute the `deploy` command, use the `check` and `check --apply` commands to detect and automatically repair the potential risks in the cluster:
+Before executing the `deploy` command, use the `check` and `check --apply` commands to detect and automatically repair potential risks in the cluster:

+{{< copyable "shell-regular" >}}

 ```bash
 tiup cluster check ./topology.yaml --user root [-p] [-i /home/root/.ssh/gcp_rsa] tiup cluster check ./topology.yaml --apply --user root [-p] [-i /home/root/.ssh/gcp_rsa]
 ```

-Then execute the `deploy` command to deploy the TiKV cluster:
+Then, execute the `deploy` command to deploy the TiKV cluster:

+{{< copyable "shell-regular" >}}

 ```shell
 tiup cluster deploy tikv-test v5.0.1 ./topology.yaml --user root [-p] [-i /home/root/.ssh/gcp_rsa]